thecapitalistcycle/reproduction-schemes/ed-george-reading-notes.md

 11. Accumulation without an increase in labor force by moving to less labor intensive technologies as rate of profit declines.

+12. Gestation delays for accumulation in "heavy" industry.

 Above implies sublating the "transformation problem" and sets the stage for Maksakovsky's treatment of actual cyclical growth.
+But still within the C2 framework of imaginary "equilibrium", single closed economy (no imports and exports) and no state.

+Although it sounds ambitious the work for all this has already been done by Marx.
+Harder part is extending it to emerging new technologies instead of just multiple technologies, multiple states in a world market, concentration and centralization of capital, changing organization of production and changes in mentality of each class.
+None of the hard aspects are listed above as they are for work after having got an audience for what should have been understood nearly a century ago.

 ## Citations